-RoboCup RoboCup Changes and Comments RC-4.1.2: All robots must be able to detect those situations where they are currently External Boundary placed outside the external line of the field of play (inside the external 1.5m Area wide boundary area).
+RoboCup Changes and Comments RC-4.1.2: All robots must be able to detect those situations where they are currently External Boundary placed outside the external line of the field of play (inside the external 1.5m Area wide boundary area).
 Although robots are allowed to use this area at its own discretion they may not, either intentionally or not, crash against the field Safety Boundary.
-A robot is considered to have crashed against the field Safety Boundary if its speed is high enough to potentially damage this boundary.
+A robot is considered to have crashed against the field Safety Boundary if its speed is high enough to potentially damage this boundary(even if the boundary is strong enough to hold the robot).
 In any case, if it is clear that the robot is not making an attempt to stop, and hits the Safety Boundary even at low speed, this is considered to be a crash.
 It is up to the referee to judge those situations and call a free kick against the offending team whenever he considers a crash has occurred.
-It is advisable that whenever a robot, or set of robots, are chasing the ball, they stop their movement as soon as they have detected that the ball is outside the field of game.
+Based on the strength of the crash, the referee may also decide to show the robot that crashed against the boundary a yellow or even a red card.
+It is required that whenever a robot, or set of robots, are chasing the ball, they stop their movement as soon as they have detected that the ball is outside the field of game.
 NOTE: If a robot is pushed against the Safety Boundary by an opponent robot, a pushing fault will be called instead.
 RC-4.1.3: Robots that violate the above conditions, in particular if they threaten to Exclusion seriously damage opponents or pose a threat to the audience and/or referees and/or human team members, may be excluded from play in a tournament by the league organizing committee.